okz-spec/growsoft-docs/README.md

 # GrowSoft API Documentation

-This repository contains the API documentation for the GrowSoft project.
+This repository contains the API documentation for the GrowSoft.

 ## Repository structure